Back to Hawaii

 Extending Time to File Discrimination Complaints

-This bill changes the time limit from six months to one year for people in Hawaii to file a discrimination complaint with the Hawaii Civil Rights Commission.
+This law changes the time limit from six months to one year for people in Hawaii to file a complaint about discrimination with the Hawaii Civil Rights Commission.

 What This Bill Does